mtraver/retroblue/README.md

 Our code, developed with Arduino 1.0.5 on an Arduino Uno, is in `retroblue/`.
 Our project report, which contains a fairly detailed description of our implementation, is in `report/`.

 RetroBlue is a final project for Harvard University's introductory electrical engineering course, Engineering Sciences 50.
+We'd like to acknowledge SparkFun for their efforts in creating a Bluetooth rotary phone, and they were the inspiration for this project.
+Information on their phone, as well as links to a quick tutorial and some sample code, can be found at <https://www.sparkfun.com/products/retired/8929>.